Who is required to have a licence?

 The representative: A mandatory designation and important role

-Every business must appoint a natural person as the agency representative who will deal with BSP on the agency’s behalf.
+Every business must appoint a natural person as the agency representative who will deal with the BSP on the agency’s behalf.
 Appointing a representative is required under the Act.

 Consult the Agency Representative section for complete information.